 For communicators in health and social care, professional development is usually a top personal issue.

 To work at senior- or board-level in such a complex environment requires confidence and credibility.
 These flow in part from a structured framework of knowledge.
 Such knowledge is best encapsulated in a professional post graduate level qualification in health communications.
 It summarises, and signals, your status.

 Our flagship, and a UK ‘first’, is designed to meet this need.
 It is the NHS Postgraduate Certificate in Health Communications (PgCert-HC).
 Currently (March 2020) running are Cohorts 08 and 09.

 The PgCert-HC was commissioned by NHS Improvement and fully validated by the University in 2015.
 It comprises four principal modules – in sequence, interpersonal, engagement (patient, staff & community), leadership and external communications.

-Subsequently (2015-18), we have completed five typically 16-strong cohorts.
+Subsequently (2015-19), we have completed seven typically 16-strong cohorts.
 Each was dedicated exclusively to senior managers in the UK NHS.
 Each achieved a 100% success rate.

 Professional development, of course, never concludes.
 In health communications, you can extend the NHS PgCert-HC via into one of two fully-accredited and complementary complete masters’ options: